transifex/transifex-javascript/packages/angular/projects/ws-native-angular-sdk/README.md

 |------------|---------|---------------------------------------------|
 | inline     | Boolean | If should wrap the translation with `span` (true) or with `div` (false) |

 If it is nested into a ```ws-instance``` tag, then the ```UT component``` will use the new instance to fetch the translation.
-Check the [TX Instance Component](#ws-instance-component) section for more information about additional instances.
+Check the [WS Instance Component](#ws-instance-component) section for more information about additional instances.

 ## `TranslationService` service

-This is the main service exposed from the SDK in order to intialize the TX Native object.
+This is the main service exposed from the SDK in order to intialize the WS Native object.

 In your bootstrap entry point in the Angular application, you should initialize the SDK, like this: